jameschan0803/breed/README.md

 ```

 - Run cypress integration test, only when the backend/frontend are running, the test will pass
--  3 test cases are located in cypress/integration/my-app-test : E2E test.js
+-  4 test cases are located in cypress/integration/my-app-test : E2E test.js (the test script is ran based on 3000)
 ```
-npm run cypress:open(the test script is ran based on 3000)
+npm run cypress:open
 ```